amy-al/focus/README.md

 # focus
-An app to block distractions and allows you to focus on your work without using your phone.
-Blocks unwanted apps during a focus session..
+An iOS app (using SwiftUI) to block distractions and allows you to focus on your work without using your phone.
+Blocks unwanted apps during a focus session.